Registration and residence

 Make an appointment

-You can only retrieve this pass or proof of legal residence by appointment up to October 31, 2022, at the latest.
-You can make an appointment on the refugee portal.
+You can make an appointment to retrive this pass or proof of legal residance on the refugee portal.
 For additional information about who and what you will have to bring with you to the appointment, among other things, please see the IND website about Ukraine.

 For the most up-to-date information on this subject, please visit the IND website.